 Added by Barbara Elliott on June 25, 2020 at 4:15am — No Comments

 Millions of people are forced to leave their current area of residence or community due to resource shortage and natural disasters such as droughts, floods.
 Our project partner, UNHCR, provides assistance and protection for those who are forcibly displaced inside Somalia.

 The goal of this project was to create a solution that quantifies…Continue

 Added by Omdena Community Members on June 25, 2020 at 3:30am — No Comments

 Generative Adversarial Networks (GANs) software is software for producing forgeries and imitations of data (aka synthetic data, fake data).
 Human beings have been making fakes, with good or evil intent, of almost everything they possibly can, since the beginning of the human race.
 Thus, perhaps not too surprisingly, GAN software has been widely used since it was first proposed in this amazingly recent 2014 paper.
-To gauge how widely GAN software has been used so far, see, for example, this…Continue
+To gauge how widely GAN software has been used so far, see, for…Continue

 Added by Robert R. Tucci on June 24, 2020 at 11:30pm — No Comments

 According to a survey the number of mobile users worldwide from 2019 to 2023 will grow at a rapid pace.
 For 2020, the number of mobile users worldwide is forecast to grow to 6.95 billion.

 Mobile applications have become one of the inseparable parts of our lives.
 We cannot think of a single day without using different mobile applications.
 This is the reason why various industries are…

 Added by Varun Bhagat on June 24, 2020 at 11:00pm — No Comments